DylanMeeus/springboot_jwt_blog/_posts/2015-10-23-using-ldap-with-c-sharp.markdown

 - **Directory System Agent (DSA):** a server which allows LDAP operations
 - **Global Catalog:** a special type of server that stores reduced sets of replicated information from DSAs to speed up searches.

+{% include tweet_quote.html quote_text="The best way to understand a protocol is to get your hands a bit dirty and learn its inner workings." %}

 Clients send requests to the server.
 In turn, the server answers those requests.
 Most requests are **asynchronous**; others are necessarily synchronous (such as the connection handshake).
 Additionally, the server may send special messages to clients even when there are no pending requests that require a response (for example, the server may send a message to notify clients that it is shutting down).
 All information is encoded using **ASN.1** (see below for more details).
 TLS and/or SASL may be used to ensure privacy and perform authentication.